vineetsarpal/polite-client-web/README.md

 ## Backend API

-This frontend connects to the Polite backend API
+This frontend connects to the Polite FastAPI server
 For API documentation and setup instructions refer to the repo:
 [polite-server](https://github.com/vineetsarpal/polite-server)